Skip to content

 Areas of sport integrity

-• Safeguarding is about creating a safe, fair and inclusive environment for everyone involved in sport, especially athletes, that is free from abuse, discrimination or harassment.
+• Safeguarding is about creating a safe, fair and inclusive environment for everyone involved in sport, especially athletes who are children or young people, that is free from abuse, discrimination or harassment.
 Safeguarding is focused on changing the culture of sport, stopping poor behaviour and providing avenues for people to raise and report their concerns.

 View the full QAS Athlete Safeguarding Commitment Statement